2019 Euro Dollar Forecast

 Forecasts for the Euro against the US dollar (EUR USD) varies across different banks and over time.
 This article takes a look at the trend in EUR USD forecasts and other key EUR cross currency rates.

-The Forecast for the Euro in 2018
+Bank forecasts for the Euro Dollar in 2019

 How does a rising Euro affect me?